d12frosted/elpa-mirror/melpa/org-node-readme.txt

 Compared to other systems:

-- org-roam: Same idea, compatible disk format(!), but org-node is much faster, does not depend on SQLite, lets you opt out of file-level property drawers, does not support "roam:" links, and tries to rely in a bare-metal way on upstream org-id and org-capture.
+- org-roam: Same idea, compatible disk format(!), but org-node is faster, does not depend on SQLite, lets you opt out of file-level property drawers, does not support "roam:" links, and tries to rely in a bare-metal way on upstream org-id and org-capture.
 As a drawback, if a heading in some Git README has an ID, it's considered part of your collection --